 Environmental Studies is an interdisciplinary program, drawing upon courses from departments in the Faculty of Science, as well as those in Arts and Commerce.
 As such, students fulfill the breadth requirements of the Bachelor of Science (regulations 6c and 6e) implicitly within the major requirements.
+For a major in Environmental Studies, students must complete the following courses.
 Students are encouraged to follow the recommended sequence in arranging their courses.

-- MATH 1210.1(.2) Intro Calculus I and either MATH 1211.1(.2) Intro Calculus II or MATH 1216.1(.2) Intro to Mathematical Statistics or CSCI 1226.1(.2) Intro to Computing Science and either CSCI 1227.1(.2) Intermediate Programming or CSCI 1228.1(.2) Accelerated Programming - CHEM 1210.1(.2) General Chemistry I - One of CHEM 1211.1(.2), 1212.1(.2) or 1213.1(.2) General Chemistry II - BIOL 1201.1(.2) Molecular and Cell Biology - BIOL 1202.1(.2) Organismal and Ecological Biology
+- MATH 1210 Intro Calculus I and either MATH 1211 Intro Calculus II or MATH 1216 Intro to Mathematical Statistics or CSCI 1226 Intro to Computing Science and either CSCI 1227 Intermediate Programming or CSCI 1228 Accelerated Programming

+- CHEM 1210 General Chemistry I

+- One of CHEM 1211, 1212 or 1213 General Chemistry II

+- BIOL 1201 Molecular and Cell Biology

+- BIOL 1202 Organismal and Ecological Biology

-- ENVS 1200.1(.2) Environmental Challenges - ECON 1201.1(.2) Principles of Economics: micro - ENGL 1205.1(.2) Introduction to Literature - GEOG 1200.1(.2) People, Place and Environment
+- ENVS 1200 Environmental Challenges

+- ECON 1201 Principles of Economics: micro

+- ENGL 1205 Introduction to Literature